Community development workers help communities bring about social change and improve the quality of life in their local

 Since projects and communities vary so much, community development workers must constantly develop new skills, update old ones and acquire specific knowledge.
 Training provision varies depending on the employer, but there are likely to be opportunities to develop relevant skills.

-The voluntary sector is especially rich in interesting and relevant training opportunities, including accredited training programmes which are available at colleges and other learning centres.
+The voluntary sector is especially rich in interesting and relevant training opportunities, including accredited training programmes available at colleges and other learning centres.

 It's possible to take National Open College Network (NOCN) Awards and Certificates or Scottish Vocational Qualifications (SVQs) in community development.

 Social services and other organisations employing community development workers often offer programmes of in-house training, which usually focus on issues such as child protection and equal opportunities.

 It's also quite common for community development workers to pursue their own continuing professional development (CPD) by undertaking a Masters degree or other postgraduate qualifications.
 Relevant subjects include: